 - Fayetteville-Manlius requires that ill students and staff be assessed by the school nurse and all ill students and staff will be sent home for follow up with a healthcare provider.

 When available, all students who are ill with any symptoms will be evaluated by the school nurse.
 If the nurse is not available, the student will be isolated (but monitored by an adult) and their parent/guardian will be called to pick the student up immediately.
 All families will be asked to contact their their private physician or their primary care provider to determine next steps.
-A note from a physician will be required before the student may return to school.
-This will be required for all students and is a change from previous years due to the COVID pandemic.
-Until such time that the student receives a release from their doctor, they may continue to receive instruction through remote learning (see the Teaching and Learning Section).
+They may continue to receive instruction through remote learning (see the Teaching and Learning Section).